-(viii) upload a practice logo to iComply that clearly indicates the location of and is specific to the subscribed practice.
-(CODE can adapt the logo for a member if required).
-This location specific logo will only appear in iComply templates and the application.
+(viii) upload a practice logo to iComply that clearly indicates the location of is specific to the subscribed practice.
+CODE can adapt the logo for a member if required, this location specific logo will only appear in iComply templates and the application.

 b.
 The Member shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Membership Services that:

 (i) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;